 The Chief Constable controls specific actions through various policies and procedures, the behaviours of the workforce and culture of the Alliance are shaped by our values and the national Code of Ethics.
 We acknowledge that we do not always get it right and that the actions of a few can let down the vast majority of hard working and dedicated people that work to protect people from harm.
 However, we seek to ensure that high standards of conduct are enforced, the Professional Standards Team seek to proactively address concerns that are raised with them and to ensure that we learn from our experiences.
+The PCC and his office also hold the Force to account and any arising issues may also be investigated and reported through these channels.

-Table 5 is a summary of our performance for 2016/17 against the various categories of crime.
-As at the 31 March 2017 user satisfaction rating stood at 81.9%, which is a slight deterioration from 31 March 2016 when it stood at 83.3%, but is still generally high based on the 'whole experience' service.
-In terms of safety on our roads 2016/17 saw a 30% increase in the number of fatalities, rising to 47 compared to 36 in 2015/16.
+Table 5 is a summary of our performance for 2017/18 against the various categories of crime.
+As at the 31 March 2018 user satisfaction rating stood at 82.6%, which is an improvement from 31 March 2017 when it stood at 80.9% and remains generally high based on the 'whole experience' service.
+In terms of safety on our roads 2017/18 saw a 6% increase in the number of fatalities, rising to 50 compared to 47 in 2016/17.
 The increase in total crime follows a national trend and efforts being made by all forces to improve consistency in crime recording and the greater number of victims of violent and sexual offences coming forward.
+Total recorded crime in 2017/18 was 84,597, an increase of 24% compared to the four year trend and an increase of 5% compared to 2016/17.
+The main categories are shown in Table 5 below:

 Table 5.
-Policing performance 2016/17
+Policing performance 2017/18

-Volume Compared to 4 Year Trend Compared to 2015/16
+Volume Compared to 4 Year Trend Compared to 2016/17

-Violent Against the Person with Injury 10,302 +40% +7%
+Violent Against the Person with Injury 10,157 +22% -1%

-Violent Against the Person without Injury 16,508 +118% +34%
+Violent Against the Person without Injury 18,158 +74% +10%

-Rape 1,087 +80% +17%
+Rape 1,198 +55% +10%

-Other Sexual Offences 2,068 +69% +11%
+Other Sexual Offences 2,300 +51% +11%

-Robbery 582 +42% +20%
+Robbery 552 +22% -5%

-Domestic Burglary 3,085 +12% +6%
+Domestic Burglary 3,261 +16% +6%

-Anti Social Behaviour 45,460 -7% +4%
+Anti Social Behaviour 46,374 0% +2%